 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-CNS stimulant.
+D-Amphetamine sulfate is a cNS stimulant.
 Targets monoamine transporters to elevate synaptic levels of noradrenalin, dopamine and serotonin.
 Also α7 nAChR antagonist.

 |Storage||Desiccate at RT|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.